shank002/Cyber-Security/SIEM_Dashboard/README.md

-# 🛡️ SIEM Dashboard with Splunk — Cybersecurity Portfolio Project
+# 🛡️ SIEM Dashboard with Splunk — Cybersecurity Project

 > Centralized log collection, monitoring, and alerting using Splunk on Linux infrastructure.